YWeb Career Academy

 What is YWeb Career Academy?

-As part of YWCA Evanston/North Shore’s ongoing mission to eliminate racism and empower women, YWeb Academy program provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.
+As part of our ongoing mission to eliminate racism and empower women, our YWeb Academy program provides education in digital skills to traditionally underrepresented or vulnerable populations, such as women of color, survivors of domestic violence, and low-wage workers.
 YWCA couples this programming with transportation assistance, financial coaching, referrals for affordable childcare, and job coaching and placement to ensure each participant’s success.

 The program is part of a national partnership with Google.org, YWCA USA and YWCA Madison.
 YWCA Evanston/North Shore is partnering locally with Oakton Community College.